Line (ice hockey): Forward

-Defense
+Defence

-Defensemen operate in pairs rather than trios.
+Defencemen operate in pairs rather than trios.
 The top pairing consists of the two strongest defenders on the team, and may play up to 30 minutes per game.
-Offensive defensemen may be placed on any pairing, while "stay-at-home" defenders typically play on the third pair.
+Offensive defencemen may be placed on any pairing, while "stay-at-home" defenders typically play on the third pair.
 Coaches may also choose to pair a more offensively-minded defender with a more defensive player.